fzyukio/python-cspade/README.md

 Since this is just a wrapper it is as fast as the C++ code

 #### How to install?
+Compatible with Python 2 and 3.
-On Windows, Visual Studio 2015 Build Tools is required to compile.
+On Windows, Visual Studio 2015 Build Tools is also required.

 ```bash
 pip install Cython pycspade